czbiohub-sf/utilities/README.md

 To use the script, just give it the path to the folder you want to share (not including the bucket name, as shown below)

-By default this will share data in the `czbiohub-seqbot` bucket.
+By default this will share data in the `czb-seqbot` bucket.
 If you want to share data from somewhere else, give it the bucket name:

 ```
 (utilities-env) ➜ aws_access fastqs/YYMMDD_EXP_ID > download_script.sh